 Even those with significant health conditions can get a level of skilled personal care that can enable them to stay in their own home.
 Some agencies will provide ‘live-in’ care, where a care worker will stay with you at home to support you throughout the day and night.

 The Shared Lives service offers long term respite or day support for people either within the Shared Lives Carer’s own family home or in the service user’s home.
-The person can either live with the family permanently, or go to stay with them for overnight short breaks, or for a few hours per week.
+The person can either live with the family permanently or alternatively go to stay with them for overnight short breaks.
+Day support can even be for simply a few hours per week.
 The Shared Lives Scheme is usually available to any vulnerable adult over 18, who meets their local council’s eligibility criteria.

 You or someone close to you should contact your local council or adult social care provider if you would like to live in a Shared Lives home and be cared for by a Shared Lives carer.